Prep Time: 20 mins

 Ingredients

-- 4 chicken leg and thighs, (or breasts, preferably bone-in and skin-on)
+- 4 chicken leg and thighs (or breasts, preferably bone-in and skin-on)

 - ½ cup olive oil

-- 4 cloves garlic, (peeled, and light smashed but left whole)
+- 4 cloves garlic (peeled, and light smashed but left whole)

-- 1 lemon, (cut into slices)
+- 1 lemon (cut into slices)

-- handful of almonds, (for topping)
+- ½ cup almonds (for topping)

-- parsley or mint, (for topping)
+- parsley or mint (for topping)

 Instructions